Wu-n0/Stacking-Ensemble/README.md

 ### **Step 1: Train Individual Models**
 The following models were used as base learners:
 - **Linear Regression** – Simple, interpretable baseline.
-- **Lasso Regression** – Helps with feature selection.
 - **Random Forest Regressor** – Captures non-linearity and interactions.
 - **Gradient Boosting (XGBoost & LightGBM)** – Handles complex patterns efficiently.

 ### **Step 2: Generate Out-of-Fold Predictions**
-To avoid **data leakage**, I used cross-validation to generate **out-of-fold predictions** for each model.
+I used cross-validation to generate **out-of-fold predictions** for each model.
 These predictions were then used as input features for the meta-learner.

 ### **Step 3: Train the Meta-Model**
 I used **Ridge Regression** as the meta-model because: